Bam Bam (radio presenter): 2008–2011

 On 14 March 2008, he was broadcasting live on BBC London 94.9 renamed "Bam" and with a different show format, standing in for Danny Baker.
 That August, as Peter Jarrod, he returned to Virgin Radio to cover for Iain Lee and Geoff Lloyd.
 The show used the same music format as Poulton's former Capital show.
 The following January, Poulton presented his first breakfast show in over two years as cover for Christian O'Connell on Absolute Radio.
-On 26 March 2011 he did a one-off evening show on brmb in Birmingham and across the Orion Media network.
+On 26 March 2011 he did a one-off evening show on BRMB in Birmingham and across the Orion Media network.

-JACK fm SAM FM Southcoast and Virgin Radio
+2011 onwards

 On 4 July 2011 Bam Bam joined a new station on the South coast of England, JACK fm (later SAM FM).
-He presented Bam Bam at Breakfast on weekdays from 5 am to 10 am with his co hosts Hayley and Harry.
+He presented Bam Bam at Breakfast on weekdays from 5 am to 10 am with his co hosts Hayley and Justin (aka Welshy).
 In RAJAR figures announced in early 2012, it was confirmed that he had raised listening figures on Jack FM by 52%.

-As of 4 September 2017 Bam Bam no longer hosts the Sam FM radio show.
+As of 4 September 2017, Bam Bam no longer hosts the Sam FM radio show.

-In March 2019 Bam joined Virgin Radio UK.
+Between March 2019 and December 2024 Bam hosted a weekday daytime show on Virgin Radio UK.
+In January 2025 he moved to Kisstory and started a new show along with Streetboy.

+Personal life

+Born in Chester, Poulton has lived in the London Borough of Barnet with his girlfriend and their two children since 2003.